surma/surma.dev/content/things/c-to-webassembly.md

 ## Compiling C the slightly less hard way

-The numbers of steps we currently have to do to get from C code to WebAssembly is a bit high.
+The numbers of steps we currently have to do to get from C code to WebAssembly is a bit daunting.
 As I said, I was bending over backwards for educational purposes.
-Let’s stop doing that and can skip all the human-readable, intermediate formats.
+Let’s stop doing that and skip all the human-readable, intermediate formats.
 Or to say it another way: let’s use the C compiler for what it was intended, turning C files into object files.

 ```bash
 clang \